ahmednkhan24/Pacman-Artificial-Intelligence/Project 1 - Search/README.md

 # Search

 ## Introduction
-In this project, my Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
-I built general search algorithms and applied them to Pacman scenarios.
+In this project, our Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
+We built general search algorithms and applied them to Pacman scenarios.

 This project includes an autograder for you to grade the answers on your machine.
 This can be run with the command:
 * `python autograder.py`